ansible-cfg/mis_vagrant/Documentation/AdminQuickstart.md

         to their /etc/hosts file that matches this.
 Please provide this to your team members after setup.

-    3. Modify the line in the Vagrantfile with the IP generated in step 6.
+    3. Modify the line in the Vagrantfile with the IP generated in previous step.

             # Create a private network, which allows host-only access to the machine
             # using a specific IP.